auranic/ClinTrajan/README.md

 1) Univariate and multi-variate quantification of nominal variables
 2) Several methods for missing values imputation including built-in benchmarking of the imputation methods
 3) Set of state-of-the-art methods for manifold learning
+4) Partitioning the data accordingly to the branches of the principal tree (analogue of clustering) and associating the branches to clinical variables.
-4) Extracting clinical trajectories using principal tree approach
+5) Extracting clinical trajectories using principal tree approach and associating the trajectories to clinical variables.
-5) Computational tools for exploring the clinical datasets using the principal tree approach
+6) Visualization of clinical variables using principal trees
+7) Pseudotime plots of clinical variables along clinical trajectories

 The methodology is implemented in Python with some functionality using R packages.